Healthdirect Free Australian health advice you can count on.

 Haemolytic uraemic syndrome

-You can pick up E. coli infections in many different ways.
+You can pick up E. coli infections in different ways.
 You can get it from:

-• contact with contaminated water, especially in rural areas or in swimming pools
+• swimming, showering or drinking contaminated water, especially in rural areas or swimming pools

 When should I see my doctor?